It’s time to reveal a surprising fact about that store-bought cake you’re eating:

 Gourmet specialty food stores?
 Boxed mix!

-I’ve worked in many bakeries – while there are some that go completely from scratch, far more choose to bake with the premade stuff.
+I’ve worked in many bakeries.
+While there are some that work completely from scratch, far more choose to bake with the premade stuff.

 But there’s no need to be upset!

 There are valid reasons why busy, high-volume businesses prefer this option over homemade: it saves time and labor, it provides consistency with each batch, and the final product really does taste delicious!

 Come on, don’t blame them.
 Who doesn’t love those boxes of yellow cake mix?
 I’ve used them tons of times – all those cake pops I made?
 I usually opt for the boxed stuff to make the base.